SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Design

+For type (a), applying the deltas in any order results in the same final state.
+For type (b), only the largest timestamp remains.
+For type (c), insertions and removals of different entries do not conflict and may be applied in any order, whereas repeated insertions and removals of the same name must be applied in their commit order (e.g., \emph{mkdir(/a), rmdir(/a)}).
+In {\sys}, this order is preserved by the change-log's FIFO structure, given that insertions and removals of the same entry are always logged by the same server.

+\paragraph{Change-log compaction workflow.} Therefore, {\sys} proposes \emph{change-log compaction} to decrease the cost of directory update.
+When directory updates are appended to a change-log, the change-log keeps the maximum timestamp of all entries, and stores the operation type and the filename.
+Upon receiving an aggregation request, the server transmits the relevant change-log to the directory's owner server.
+The owner server then traverses the operation queue, updating the directory entry list, and updates the inode's attributes (e.g., timestamps and size) atomically.

-{\sys} mitigates the contention of parent directory updates in two-fold.
-Asynchronous metadata updates enable all servers to handle updates to remote parent directories locally in the change-logs, which increases inter-server parallelism.
-On the other hand, the change-log recast consolidates timestamps beforehand to minimize updates to the directory's inode, facilitating the parallel processing of directory entry list operations and improving the intra-server parallelism.
+Change-log compaction mitigates directory update contention in two ways.
+First, asynchronous metadata updates allow all servers to consolidate updates to remote parent directories locally in their change-logs, enhancing inter-server parallelism.
+Second, the change-log compaction consolidates timestamps and size deltas beforehand to minimize the number of key-value store's \emph{put()} operations.

-\paragraph{Proactive aggregation.} To prevent prolonged aggregation stalls for the first directory read after a series of asynchronous directory updates, servers proactively push a change-log to the directory's server in two conditions: (1) when the change-log is large enough to fill a maximum transmission unit (MTU); (2) when the change-log has not been appended for a specific duration.
-Upon receiving a change-log push, the directory's server waits for a grace period during which no further change-log push is received and then proactively initiates a metadata aggregation.
-The grace period prevents premature aggregation with numerous in-flight directory modifications.
-Such a proactive aggregation clears the directory state in the switch, enabling faster subsequent access to the directory without necessitating the aggregation in the critical path.
+\paragraph{Proactive aggregation.} To prevent a prolonged aggregation stall of the first directory read after a sequence of directory updates, a server proactively pushes its change-log entries to the directory's owner server (1) when the accumulated entries are sufficient to fill a maximum transmission unit (MTU), or (2) when no new entries have been appended to the change-log within a configured interval.
+Upon receiving a change-log push, the directory's owner server starts a timer.
+If no new entry pushes arrive within a configured period, the owner server proactively initiates an aggregation.
+This proactive aggregation turns the directory back to normal state, allowing subsequent directory reads to complete without triggering an aggregation.